Introduction

 Next Steps: Engaging a Provider

-After selecting a vendor, work together to finalize the audit timeline, designate an internal coordinator, and notify asset custodians.
+After selecting an asset verification company, work together to finalize the audit timeline, designate an internal coordinator, and notify asset custodians.
 Then, conduct a kickoff meeting to align on scope and responsibilities, ensuring clarity and avoiding misunderstandings.

 If your team is interested in automated tools, then consider solutions like AssetCues.
 For instance, our mobile app turns any smartphone into a scanner and, consequently, generates audit evidence automatically—streamlining the entire verification process.
 Ultimately, this kind of asset verification software can make future audits faster and keep your asset register accurate year-round.